Gabriel Knight 3: Blood of the Sacred, Blood of the Damned: Plot

 Grace continues her work on Le Serpent Rouge and discovers the riddle's answers conform to Wilkes' findings.
 After completing the riddles, she and Gabriel find the manuscript missing.
-Suspecting Mosely took it and discovering Prince James has turned up, Gabriel decides to question his friend and asks Grace to track it down.
-Her investigations later lead the pair to reveal Buthane to be with French intelligence, investigating recent activity in the region, Vittorio to be a priest from the Vatican, also for the same reasons, and that Mosely recently signed up to work for the CIA, investigating Freemason problems in France.
+Grace eventually recovers it after Prince James arrives in the village, whereupon she and Gabriel confront Frank, Buthane and Vittorio.
+Buthane is revealed to a French intelligence agent and Vittorio a priest from the Vatican, both of whom reveal they were investigating recent activity in the region; Frank admits to recently signing up with the CIA, who were investigating Freemason problems in France.
 Gabriel returns the manuscript to James, who is accompanied by his manservant Mesmi, and Larry.
 He confirms his family has a connection to Jesus, and is fearful that Charlie's lineage was the motive for his kidnapping.
-Gabriel later revisits Montreaux, convinced he is involved, and finds evidence linking him to the kidnapping; unfortunately, the kidnappers spot him, alert Montreaux to his real identity, and chase after him.
+Gabriel later revisits Montreaux, and confirms him to be behind the kidnapping; he is forced to flee when his real identity is exposed.